-You can write job results from Arm Treasure Data directly to Google Sheets.
+You can export job results from Arm Treasure Data directly to Google Sheets.
 In Google Sheets, you can then further analyze your data and uncover key business insights.

 - Basic knowledge of Treasure Data, including the toolbelt.